 - Address: Jl.
 Hanoman, where it meets Jl.
 Monkey Forest.
 Also the most popular tourist region in central Ubud.

 - How to Get There: Best to arrange an airport pickup with the hotel, which is about an hour (35 km) away (depending on traffic).
 See other options under “Local Transport” below.

 - Handy to: Monkey Forest.
 Shops and cafés on Jalan Hanoman.
 Perama shuttle bus office.

 - Guests: Caters well for families and child-free couples, without either affecting the other.

-- Kids Club: Built in 2016, with a few activities and toys, but nothing to get excited about.
+- Kids Club: Small with few activities and toys.

 - Views: Most rooms face the limited gardens and/or pools, while some overlook adjoining rice fields.